 Inflammatory Bowel Disease (IBD) Conditions Require Long-Term Management

 Both Crohn’s disease and ulcerative colitis are conditions that fall under the umbrella term of Inflammatory Bowel Disease (IBD) and both require management, and sometimes treatment, for a lifetime.
 However, with proper care from a facility that specializes in these diseases, you can expect to have a good quality of life.
-The University of Michigan Inflammatory Bowel Disease Center is dedicated to the comprehensive medical and surgical treatment of adult patients with Crohn’s disease and ulcerative colitis.
+The University of Michigan Inflammatory Bowel Disease program is dedicated to the comprehensive medical and surgical treatment of adult patients with Crohn’s disease and ulcerative colitis.
 Our dedicated inflammatory bowel disease specialists (along with the support staff) exclusively treat IBD.

 What you should know about Crohn’s and ulcerative colitis: